 earth, ocean, sky, sun,

-like-minded souls,
+like-minded beings,

 and the vibrance, capacity, truth